Arabic, Chinese, French, German, Hebrew, Japanese, Latin, or Spanish?

 - Am I interested in ancient history and culture?
 Should I consider studying Latin, Chinese, or Japanese?
 Or European Renaissance culture: French, German, or Spanish?

 - Am I fascinated by different alphabets or systems of language notation?
-Should I consider Chinese or Japanese?
+Should I consider Arabic, Chinese, Hebrew, or Japanese?

 - Am I thinking about graduate school?
 Medical school?
 Seminary?
 Should I investigate which language(s) are required or recommended in the area I plan to study?